sagemath/trac_to_gh/Issue 5999.md

 # Issue 5999: faster recognise if there is no discrete log

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5999

 Original creator: gerrob